knightzf/review/leetcode/theSkylineProblem/README.md

 The actual code is pretty short but the idea is really hard.

 The other way, instead of using a multiset, we can use a heap to store the heights, it needs to support add, remove and update which requires a hand written heap class.

+4/1\
+Did this problem again, by myself, now I can say I have a better understanding of this type of problem.